Text to Binary Converter

 0 and 1 Translator

 A 0 and 1 translator is a binary translator for people who want to convert normal text into binary digits or decode binary digits back into text.
 Binary is a base-2 number system using only two digits: 0 and 1.
 Every piece of data your computer processes, from text messages to streaming video, is ultimately stored and transmitted as sequences of binary digits (bits).
+To understand why, read what binary code is and how machines use it.

 In text encoding, each character is assigned a numeric value, which is then represented in binary.
 For example, the letter "A" is 65 in decimal, which translates to 01000001 in binary.
 This binary translator handles the conversion instantly in your browser.